khromov/wp-wp-views-view-template-widget/readme.txt

 3. Add a Views Template widget to your site.

 == Frequently Asked Questions ==

-= No questions available. =
+- No questions available.
--

 == Screenshots ==

-1. Widget view
+1. Workflow example of sidebar widget

 == Changelog ==
 = 1.0 =